Frequently Asked Questions

 SPT is available to male and female clients of all sexual orientations with Surrogate Partners of either gender.
 Some clients, particularly with histories of trauma, may choose to work with a same-sex surrogate who acts as a role model rather than intimate partner.

-I work primarily with straight men, also women (gay or straight), LGBT, intersex, and all genders & sexualities, ages 18-80.
+I work primarily with straight men, though I am open to seeing women, LGBTQ, intersex, and all genders & sexualities, ages 18-80.

 What does it cost?

 I’m available in Austin at a rate of $200 per hour.
-Recommended session length is two hours ($400), weekly.
-Expect the series to last 3-6 months (or longer, if necessary and mutually agreed upon).
-For intensives outside Austin my fee range is $3,200-5,400 plus travel and accommodation expenses.
+Recommended session length is two hours ($400), weekly, if possible.
+Expect the series to last 3-6 months or longer (if mutually agreed upon as necessary).
+I'm also available in Austin for intensive sessions, typically lasting 10-12 days, for a slightly reduced rate.